Nick Madrigal Preview, Player Props: Cubs vs. Diamondbacks

 Diamondbacks Pitching Rankings

-- The Diamondbacks have a 4.59 team ERA that ranks 22nd among all league pitching staffs.
+- The Diamondbacks' 4.56 team ERA ranks 21st across all league pitching staffs.

-- The Diamondbacks rank 16th in baseball in home runs allowed (172 total, 1.2 per game).
+- Diamondbacks pitchers combine to allow 172 total home runs at a rate of 1.2 per game (to rank 15th in the league).

-- In his most recent outing on Monday against the Colorado Rockies, the righty went seven innings, allowing one earned run while surrendering four hits.
+- In his most recent appearance on Wednesday, the right-hander threw 3 2/3 innings against the Colorado Rockies, giving up three earned runs while surrendering six hits.

 © 2023 Data Skrive.
 All rights reserved.